Demonstration of High-Fidelity Entangled Logical Qubits using Transmons: Normalizer dynamical decoupling with tunable couplers

 Here we present additional experiments on \texttt{ibm\_marrakesh}, which features tunable couplers~\cite{StehlikPRL2021} unlike the always-on $ZZ$ interaction in \texttt{ibm\_kyiv}.
 Consequently, for this set of experiments, crosstalk is significantly reduced compared to the other set of results ($\lesssim 5$ kHz vs tens of kHz).
-Nevertheless, a combination of dephasing and residual crosstalk accumulates, leading to logical errors. \Cref{fig:marrakesh} illustrates the performance of LDD sequences on this QPU, averaged over 9 different qubit sets. \cref{fig:marrakesh}(a) [equivalent to \cref{fig:res-1}(b)] shows that without DD, logical errors remain unsuppressed.
-However, both logical DD sequences we employ successfully suppress these errors. \cref{fig:marrakesh}(b) [equivalent to \cref{fig:res-3}(a)] demonstrates that using only postselection, the fidelity averages to $\mathcal{F} \approx 56.23\%$, whereas combining postselection with LDD increases it to $\mathcal{F} \approx 91.73\%$.
+Nevertheless, a combination of dephasing and residual crosstalk accumulates, leading to logical errors. \Cref{fig:marrakesh} illustrates the performance of NDD sequences on this QPU, averaged over $9$ different qubit sets. \Cref{fig:marrakesh}(a) [equivalent to \cref{fig:res-1}(b)] shows that without DD, logical errors remain unsuppressed.
+However, both NDD sequences we employ successfully suppress these errors. \Cref{fig:marrakesh}(b) [equivalent to \cref{fig:res-3}(a)] demonstrates that using only postselection, the fidelity averages to $\mathcal{F} \approx 56.23\%$, whereas combining postselection with NDD increases it to $\mathcal{F} \approx 91.73\%$.

-Optimizing LDD for specific types of tunable couplers to maximize the interplay between DD and couplers is an avenue for future work.
+Optimizing NDD for specific types of tunable couplers to maximize the interplay between DD and couplers is an avenue for future work.